Prescriptions Charges and Exemptions

 These charges apply in England only.

-If you will have to pay for three or more prescription items in three months, or more than 12 items in 12 months, you may find it cheaper to buy a PPC.
+If you have to pay for four or more prescription items within three months, or more than 11 items in 12 months, you may find it cheaper to buy a PPC.

 There is further information about prescription exemptions and fees on the NHS website